tom-udacity/frontend-nanodegree-arcade-game/README.md

 Sounds added for feedback.

-The rock and gem items use the "MapObjects" parent for common functionality.
+The rock and gem items use the "MapObject" parent for common functionality.

+The RandomObjectManager:
+- manages an array of "MapObjects"s
+- assigns random locations for each object
+- checks for collisions against objects, awarding points for gems and determines if a player can move to a block

+The new version does not use any global variables.